 Software ports are numbered connections that a computer uses to sort types of network traffic.
 A port may support incoming traffic, outgoing traffic or both.

-The actual process of port forwarding is complicated and involves a combination of routing by port combined with data packet rewriting.
+The actual process of port forwarding is complicated and involves a combination of routing by port combined with data packet rewriting – but don't worry, as that's where our guide to how to port forward comes in.

 A conventional router examines the data packet and dispatches the packet depending on the packet's destination address.
 Port forwarding examines the packet header and forwards it on to another host, again depending on the destination port.